HarshitCybernetyx/Roo-Code/README.md

 ### Smart Tools

-The Code Agent comes with powerful [tools](https://docs.example.com/basic-usage/how-tools-work) that can: <!-- Placeholder Link -->
+The Xapian Coder comes with powerful [tools](https://docs.example.com/basic-usage/how-tools-work) that can: <!-- Placeholder Link -->

 - Read and write files in your project
 - Execute commands in your VS Code terminal
 - Control a web browser
 - Use external tools via [MCP (Model Context Protocol)](https://docs.example.com/advanced-usage/mcp) <!-- Placeholder Link -->

-MCP extends the Code Agent's capabilities by allowing you to add unlimited custom tools.
-Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand the Code Agent's functionality to meet your specific needs.
+MCP extends the Xapian Coder's capabilities by allowing you to add unlimited custom tools.
+Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand the Xapian Coder's functionality to meet your specific needs.

 ### Customization

-Make the Code Agent work your way with:
+Make the Xapian Coder work your way with:

 - [Custom Instructions](https://docs.example.com/advanced-usage/custom-instructions) for personalized behavior <!-- Placeholder Link -->
 - [Custom Modes](https://docs.example.com/advanced-usage/custom-modes) for specialized tasks <!-- Placeholder Link -->